youningcumich/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+The code between <style> and </style> make the errors in red and valid inputs in blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+I googled var regex and learned the concept of regular expression.
+That line is helping with acceping only characters a to z and A to Z as valid inputs.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**